blaenk/blaenk.github.io/provider/notes/machine-learning.markdown

 ## Weight Growth

 Just as big weights were constrained earlier, small weights can also be constrained.
 The following shows a plot of weight decay's $\outsample$ as a function of the regularization parameter $\lambda$.
 Notice that it dips before it goes back up again, in which case it begins to underfit.
 This means that weight decay performs well _given_ the correct choice of $\lambda$.
-Weight growth on the other hand --- constraining weights to be large --- is considerably worse.
+Weight growth on the other hand---constraining weights to be large---is considerably worse.

 <img src="/images/notes/machine-learning/regularization/regularizers.png" class="center">